Seyedhosseinzadeh/SUCP/README.md

-# FAUP
-Friendship Influence and Activity Center of Users in Point-of-Interest Recommendation Systems
+The code and dataset of this project will be available soon.